felipec/dot-tools/README.md

 ## Usage

+    # Initialize a new empty repository
+    dot-init

+    # Commit changes
     dot-config add <file>
     dot-config commit

-Since this is a command used very often, it's advised that you create a simple alias:
+Since `dot-config` is a command used very often, it's advised that you create a simple alias:

     alias c=dot-config